The Digital Manifesto Archive is a resource dedicated to aggregating and cataloging manifestos that fall under three basic criteria:

 The manifesto genre is, by definition, timely and politically focused.
-Further, it is a primary site of political, cultural, and social experimentation in our contemporary world.
+Further, the genre is a primary site of political, cultural, and social experimentation in our contemporary world.
 Manifestos that are created and disseminated online further this experimental ethos by fundamentally expanding the character and scope of the genre.
 Each category listed on the archive is loosely organized by theme and political desire.
 Collections signify loose thematic affiliations, rather than political unity.

 The Digital Manifesto Archive is independently built, organized, and maintained.
 It is both a minimal and small-scale operation.
 Manifestos are added to the archive irregularly, but the collective operating the archive is committed to its on-going development.
 This site is meant to preserve manifestos for future research and teaching.
 The opinions expressed by each author are their own.
 Rights are held by authors.

-This project is open source.
+The code for this project is open source.
 You can see gwhigs' work for the site here: Digital Manifesto Archive @ Github.com

 You can contact us at firstname.lastname@example.org.